pcaversaccio/create2deployer/README.md

 ----------------------|----------|----------|----------|----------|----------------|
 ```

 > **Important:** A test coverage of 100% does not mean that there are no vulnerabilities.
 What really counts is the quality and spectrum of the tests themselves.
-This project is in beta, use at your own risk!

 ## Deployments [`Create2Deployer.sol`](https://github.com/pcaversaccio/create2deployer/blob/main/contracts/Create2Deployer.sol)